 The cause is unknown.
 Environmental factors such as exposure to radiation, sunlight, chemical toxins, or viruses are not associated with an increased incidence of the disease.
 HLA haplotype is not associated with disease susceptibility.

 CLL cells are characterized by a defective B-cell receptor (CD79a and CD79b) that does not respond properly to antigen engagement but is associated with constitutive signaling intracellularly through immuno-receptor tyrosine-based activation motifs (ITAMs) to activate a cascade of kinases including Lyn and Syk leading to proliferation, inhibition of apoptosis, or, on occasion, promotion of apoptosis (5, 6).
 These changes lead to an accumulation of CLL cells in G0.
 CLL cells derive from antigen-experienced B lymphocytes and have the phenotype of activated cells.

 During an immune response, normal B cells encountering antigen will travel to a germinal center and undergo a series of point mutations in the immunoglobulin genes, which result in a more snug fit for the antigen in its binding site.
 These somatic mutations can be detected by sequencing the immunoglobulin heavy-chain variable-region (IgVH) genes.
-Patients with CLL cells that contain somatic mutations in their Ig genes (a little over 50%) will have a much ...
+Patients with CLL cells that contain somatic mutations in their Ig genes (a little over ...